mochenyang/mochenyang.github.io/_posts/2018-08-11-Algorithmic-Fairness.md

 layout: post
 title:  "Bias, Discrimination, and Algorithmic Fairness"
 date:   2018-08-11
-published: false
 ---

-This is a living document on recent literature concerning discrimination and fairness issues in decisions driven by machine learning algorithms.
+This is a (slightly outdated) document on recent literature concerning discrimination and fairness issues in decisions driven by machine learning algorithms.
 In particular, it covers two broad topics: (1) the definition of fairness, and (2) the detection and prevention/mitigation of algorithmic bias.

 ## Understanding Fairness